abrovinsch/Fritiof-Python/readme.md

 This will return either "I will ride my horse." or "I will walk my dog." or "I will feed my cat"

-Despite it's name, a pair doesnt need to be made up of only two parts.
+Despite its name, a pair doesn't need to be made up of only two parts.
 You can add as many parts as you like and access them through `#pair3#`, `#pair4#`, `#pair5#` etc. This can be great when listing inflections of verbs or writing similar "tables":
 ```
 §irregular_verbs
 do|did|done